EgorOrachyov/TensorCFPQ/README.md

 # TensorCFPQ

-Context free path queuing on GPGPU powered by Nvidia CUDA.
+Context free path querying on GPGPU powered by Nvidia CUDA.
 Algorithm is based on tesor (Cartesian) product of recursive automata for CFG and graph matrix, and trasitive clojure of boolean block matrices.